murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 ## Doors open!

-That&#39;s it!
-In a few hours, you&#39;ve used Big Picture Event Storming to harness collective intelligence.
+That&#39;s it! **In a few hours, you&#39;ve used Big Picture Event Storming to harness collective intelligence**.
 The massive sharing of knowledge is the foundation step for making complex decisions in minutes instead of weeks!
 Stay tuned for more examples.

 You now know everything to start a Big Picture Event Storming.
 So don&#39;t wait for more and start preparing for your first workshop!